-Inflation returned to the US in February after global gasoline prices rose, making it more difficult for the Federal Reserve to cut interest rates and raising doubts about whether a “soft landing” scenario is still as promising as before.
+Inflation returned to the US in February after global gasoline prices rose, putting the US Federal Reserve (Fed) in a more complicated position in cutting interest rates, and raising doubts about whether a “soft landing” scenario is still as promising as before?

 Rising oil prices bring back US inflation

-Contrary to market confidence at the beginning of the year that core US inflation was under control, data released by the US Bureau of Labor Statistics on March 12 showed the difficulties the Fed faces in the final leg of its price stabilization battle.
-In February, the US headline consumer price index (CPI) recorded its second consecutive month of increase, rising 3.2% year-on-year, 0.1 percentage points higher than forecast.
+Contrary to market confidence at the beginning of the year that US inflation was basically under control, data released by the US Bureau of Labor Statistics on March 12 showed the difficulties the Fed faced in the final leg of its price stabilization battle.
+In February, the US consumer price index (CPI) recorded its second consecutive month of increase at 3.2% compared to the same period last year, 0.1 percentage point higher than forecast.

 While down significantly from a peak of 9.1% in 2022, 3.2% is still far from the Fed’s 2% target.
 Meanwhile, energy costs, which have contributed to a significant slowdown in inflation over the past year, are rising again.